30 Things You Should Know About Living In Seattle Before Moving There In 2021 | The Emerald City Relocation Guide

-Since you’re thinking of moving to Seattle, you need a good picture of what the city is like – we love it here, and think you will too!
+Since you’re thinking of moving to Seattle, you deserve a realistic picture of what living in Seattle is actually like — spoiler alert, we love it here, and think you will too!

-1. It Doesn’t Rain As Much As You’ve Heard
+1. It Doesn’t Rain As Much in Seattle As You’ve Heard

 Another perk of Seattle’s weather is that despite the rain, you probably won’t need an umbrella.
 The rain here falls as more of a light sprinkle, due to the small size of the raindrops, making umbrellas optional (unless you’re a local, who take pride in not relying on umbrellas).

 So if you’re planning on moving to Seattle you can forgo packing your umbrella — a simple, light rain jacket will do the trick.